Comparison of solar activity proxies: eigen vectors versus averaged sunspot numbers: Introduction

 Recently, \citet[][hereafter SS16]{Svalgaard2016, Svalgaard2017b} revisited the issue and brought up-to-date the Group Number series \citep{hoyt1998b}. \citet{Svalgaard2017b} compared four reconstructions of the number of sunspot groups (‘active regions’) restored by different authors with different methods for the period since AD 1900 where the solar data are of sufficient quality. and find that The found that all four methods yield the same GSN series and suggested to investigate any specific reasons of these methods giving not agreeable results for the intervals before 1900.
 Despite the results of this research \citep{Svalgaard2016, Svalgaard2017b} were severely criticised on the procedural grounds \citep[e.g.][]{Lockwood2016b}, the authors managed to successfully dismount this criticism \citep{Svalgaard2017c}.

 \citet{Chatzistergos2017} using a daisy chain process with backbone (BB) observers performed the calibration of each individual observer with a probability distribution function (PDF) matrix constructed considering all daily values for the overlapping period with the BB.
-Using the final series extending back to 1739 and including the data from 314 observers, \citet{Chatzistergos2017} concluded that the series suggests moderate activity during the 18th and 19th century, which is significantly lower than the high level of solar activity predicted by other recent reconstructions applying linear regressions.
+Using the final series extending back to 1739 and including the data from 314 observers, \citet{Chatzistergos2017} concluded that the series suggests rather moderate activity during the 18th and 19th century, that is significantly lower than predicted by other recent reconstructions applying linear regressions.

 Although, what is truly remarkable that since 1900 when the underlying sunspot data are plentiful and of good quality, all these reconstructions agree within a few percent, regardless of methodology and of claims of being superior to all the others \citep{Cliver2016}.
 This means that in spite of the criticisms, all the methods are equally satisfactory, provided the data are good and in particular that the ‘standard’ or ‘reference’ observer records are stable and free of anomalies.